AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **The Workload Balancer flashes when you toggle between dates**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-The hours of the user listed first in the [!DNL Workload Balancer] do not display when you update the timeline.
+The hours of the user listed first in the [!UICONTROL Workload Balancer] do not display when you update the timeline.
 The user and their hours display with all grey boxes that just blink.
 This happens if you move forward and backwards on the timeline.

 Updating the filter does seem to reset the display.
 However, moving backwards and forwards on the timeline causes the display flash again and the user hours to not display.